 NEW SECTION.
 Section 16.
 Transfer of state facilities -- programs.
-(1) [Sections 1 through 82, 101, 104, and 105] to not prevent the legislature from transferring to the health security system programs for health care, including mental health care for patients in state hospitals and other health care facilities owned by the state and facilities located in state prisons.
+(1) [Sections 1 through 82,

+101, 104, and 105] do not prevent the legislature from transferring to the health security system programs for health care, including mental health care for patients in state hospitals and other health care facilities owned by the state and facilities located in state prisons.

-- (2) Programs for individual clinical prevention and treatment administered by the departments of corrections and human services, social and rehabilitation services, and health and environmental sciences and any other state or county entity that provides individual clinical prevention and treatment services must be administered by the authority to the extent that those programs are transferred to the health security system. - (3) Local health departments shall continue to provide clinical services when needed to reach special or underserved populations and to fulfill the counties' responsibility to provide health care services pursuant to Title 53, chapter 2.
-However, to the greatest extent possible, those facilities must be funded for these services from the health security fund under the same overall operating expense budgets according to formulas applied to all health care facilities. - (4) Those programs concerned with population-based public health activities and core public health functions remain the responsibility of the department of health and environmental sciences. - (5) The legislature shall take steps to consolidate the administration of residual programs in those state departments with functions that have been significantly appropriated to the health security system in order to maintain administrative efficiency and to effectively carry out the goals for which any residual programs were established. - (6) The authority shall prepare a plan to present to the legislature that provides for the orderly transition of programs from other state agencies for incorporation into the health security system.
-The plan must include provisions for: - (a) statewide planning and other programs of the department of health and environmental sciences; - (b) institutional services provided by the department of corrections and human services; - (c) medical assistance and medicaid from the department of social and rehabilitation services in the event of the receipt of federal waivers; and
+- (2) Programs for individual clinical prevention and treatment administered by the department of corrections and any other state or county entity that provides individual clinical prevention and treatment services must be administered by the department to the extent that those programs are transferred to the health security system. - (3) Local health departments shall continue to provide clinical services when needed to reach special or underserved populations and to fulfill the counties' responsibility to provide health care services pursuant to Title 53, chapter 2.
+However, to the greatest extent possible, those facilities must be funded for these services from the health security fund under the same overall operating expense budgets according to formulas applied to all health care facilities. - (4) Those programs concerned with population-based public health activities and core public health functions remain the responsibility of the department. - (5) The legislature shall take steps to consolidate the administration of residual programs in those state departments with functions that have been significantly appropriated to the health security system in order to maintain administrative efficiency and to effectively carry out the goals for which any residual programs were established. - (6) The department shall prepare a plan to present to the legislature that provides for the orderly transition of programs from other state agencies for incorporation into the health security system.
+The plan must include provisions for: - (a) statewide planning and other programs of the department; - (b) institutional services provided by the department of corrections; - (c) medical assistance and medicaid from the department in the event of the receipt of federal waivers; and - (d) the state employee medical benefit plan administered through the department of administration. - (7) The department shall address the issue of workers' compensation and make a decision on the eventual incorporation of the medical portion of workers' compensation benefits into the health security system.
+The department shall address mechanisms to maintain the important link between medical benefits and indemnity.